cyrus626/cyrus626/README.md

 - 👀 I’m interested in ICT
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking forward to collaborate on anywhere developers are available
-- 📫 How to reach me my mail
+- 📫 Can reach me through my mail

 <!---
 cyrus626/cyrus626 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.